The Department of Transportation's Federal Highway Commission has released the latest report on Traffic Volume Trends, data through May.

 As is readily apparent, the correlation is fairly weak over the entire timeframe.
 And, despite the volatility in gasoline prices since the onset of the Great Recession, the correlation since December 2007 has been even weaker.
 There are profound behavioral issues apart from gasoline prices that are influencing miles driven.
 These would include the demographics of an aging population in which older people drive less, continuing high unemployment, the ever-growing ability to work remote in the era of the Internet and the use of ever-growing communication technologies as a partial substitute for face-to-face interaction.

-See the latest study by the Frontier Group, A New Direction: Our Changing Relationship with Driving and the Implications for America's Future (PFD format).
+See the recent study by the Frontier Group, A New Direction: Our Changing Relationship with Driving and the Implications for America's Future (PFD format).

-Americans drive fewer total miles today than we did eight years ago, and fewer per person than we did at the end of Bill Clinton's first term.
-The unique combination of conditions that fueled the Driving Boom—from cheap gas prices to the rapid expansion of the workforce during the Baby Boom generation — no longer exists.
-Meanwhile, a new generation — the Millennials — is demanding a new American Dream less dependent on driving.
+Americans drive fewer total miles today than we did nine years ago, and fewer per person than we did at the end of Bill Clinton's first term.
+The unique combination of conditions that fueled the Driving Boom — from cheap gas prices to the rapid expansion of the workforce during the Baby Boom generation — no longer exists.
+Meanwhile, a new generation — the Millennials — sees a new American Dream that is less dependent on driving.

 See also my report on Driving Declines in America's Cities, which highlights research in a recent report by U.S.PIRG Education Fund.